 When people think of the term pollinators, they probably think of bees and humming birds.
 Monarch butterflies and many other insects also play an important role in pollinating plants, which is critical to our food supply.
 According to the Wildlife Habitat Council, pollinators are vital to the health and economy of the world, propagating wild flowering plants as well as many agricultural crops.
 Insect pollination is vital to food security, contributing to at least 35% of the world’s food production and pollinating many other plants needed for beverages, fibers, medicines and spices.
 Yet the monarch butterfly population has decreased by 80% in the last twenty years in a large part to habitat loss.

 “Houston is right on the ‘Central Flyway’ to migrating butterflies and birds,” said Nancy Tootle, External Relations Manager – US ER Social Investment.

-“By creating a food source and setting up temporary shelters like the Monarch Migration Station, we can do our part to help these pollinators continue their journey and ensure a safe food supply for all of us.
-Habitat restoration where we work and live, ensures our license to operate in the future.”
+“By creating a food source and setting up temporary shelters like the Monarch Migration Station, we can do our part to help these pollinators continue their journey, give them a safe place to create the next generation of Monarchs, and help ensure a safe food supply for all of us.”

 Shell employees also received information on how they can create pollinator gardens in their backyards and patios.

 Shell Woodcreek is a certified “Wildlife at Work” location by the Wildlife Habitat Council.
 Successful Wildlife Habitat Council Conservation Certification programs have been proven to provide substantial benefits to communities.
-For example, rather than plant and maintain acres of lawn, using natural plants has decreased land management costs at Shell Woodcreek.
+For example, rather than plant and maintain acres of lawn, using natural plants has decreased land management costs at Shell Woodcreek while providing food and shelter for all types of pollinators.
 The certification demonstrates Shell’s long-term commitment to managing quality habitat for wildlife, conservation education, community and outreach initiatives.